3 May 2025: Constitution, Community and Modern Celebrations in Poland

 Key points of the programme in Warsaw:

-- 9:30 – Holy Mass for the Homeland (Archicatedral Basin)
+• 9:30 – Mass Christmas in the intention of Homeland (Archicatedral Basil)

 Among the attractions we will also find the Constitution run for 5 km, historical exhibitions in the Royal Bathrooms and the patriotic Zumba marathon – all so that everyone can find something for themselves.